 |STAGES||Mens Singles||Women Singls||Mens Doubles||Women Doubles||Mixed Doubles||Legends||Wheelchair|

-Since the euro dropped significantly compared to USD, Leaving French Open trailing other grand slams by a margin in terms of total prize money pool.
-French open authorities announced another 14% hike in total prize money pool to match other major grand slams.
-French Open had already increased 2014 and 2015 prize money by +14% and 12.5% respectively and this year’s 14% increase see French Open right up there with the Wimbledon and US Open.
+In 2015 the euro dropped significantly compared to USD, Leaving French Open trailing other grand slams by a big margin in terms of total prize money pool.
+However French open authorities announced another 14% hike in total prize money pool in 2016, Followed by another 12% increase in 2017 and this year 8% increase takes French Open prize money pool to just around same numbers as US Open and Wimbledon. .